 Somewhere upon the way of evolution, humans lucked out.
 We developed language.
-We had hands that allowed us to manipulate our environment.
+And we grew hands and fingers that allowed us to manipulate our environment.

-A bigger brain doesn’t make you smarter or more conscious.
-Neanderthals had larger brains than humans, so too do dolphins and whales.
-But the former died off, and the latter remain confined to water.
+Neanderthals had larger brains than humans, as too do dolphins and whales to this day.
+Despite their cranial superiority, the former died off, homo sapiens thrived, while the fish are confined to the water.

 Meanwhile, humans built intricate tools.
 Says American neuroscientist Christof Koch, “human civilization is all about tools, whether it’s a little stone, an arrow, a bomb, or a computer.”